mercmobily/hot-form/README.md

-If you have a record on your database, and want to save it using a web form.
-You are using Polymer (but you could be using anything, really).
-You follow tutorials, and you find that everything works as expected: you make up a form (it could be an iron-form), you run it, and the record appears.
-You think this is a success -- until you put this form in the real world and discover that all those tutorials were lying.
-They were showing you that something with pedals and two wheels will move faster -- but failed to show you that in order to ride it you also need breaks, lights, a helmet; yes, they are all props.
-But yes, you always need them.
+Imagine you are using Polymer, you have a record on your database, and want to save it using a web form. **You follow tutorials**, and you find that everything works as expected: you make up a form (it could be an iron-form), you run it, and the record appears. **You think this is a success** -- until you put this form in the real world and discover that **all those tutorials were lying.
+They were showing you that something with pedals and two wheels will move faster -- but failed to show you that in order to ride it you also need breaks, lights, a helmet;** yes, they are all props.
+But yes, **you always need them**.

 Ask yourself these questions: